pyHPC/sc25-bof/proposal.md

 The second part will be a facilitated discussion giving the audience the opportunity to discuss how these standards impact their workflow.

 Remote participants will be able to join via notes on HackMD, Slido and the pyHPC Discord server.

+problems with the dialog:
+- Standards in Python can take up to a decade to be accepted and implemented
+- No single process for getting accepted, so folks have to work with the Python language community to understand the evolving process
+- HPC teams don't have time feed the relationships in both the HPC and Python langauge communities

 ## Plan